Fly on wooden surface

-Flies can be really irritating little creatures that buzz constantly around your head and on your food.
-Taking a swipe at a fly as it passes by seldom works.
-It gets worse.
-Flies can carry bacteria such as Salmonella, Typhoid, and E. coli, picked up from drains, dead and decaying creatures, and animal faeces.
+Flies can be irritating little creatures that buzz around your head and your food, and taking a swipe as one passes seldom works.
+They're more than just a nuisance, too: house flies and bluebottles can carry bacteria such as salmonella, typhoid and E. coli, picked up from drains, decaying matter and animal faeces.

 Common Types of Flies

-The most common fly is the housefly, which is found all over the world.
-It’s comforting to know that out of 120,000 species of flies in the world, only a few of these are found in the UK.
-Here are the common types of flies you are likely to find in the UK:
+The most common fly is the housefly, found all over the world.
+Reassuringly, of the 120,000 fly species globally, only a few are found in the UK.
+Here are the ones you're most likely to meet.

 House Fly

-The common house fly is found across the world, in all climates, and anywhere there is garbage and animal faeces.
-They are the most common fly in the UK and the one you are most likely to see in your home.
-House flies are usually grey to black in colour, have a yellow abdomen, and a grey thorax with stripes.
-They are covered in hair, have large red eyes and pointed wings.
+The common house fly is found across the world, anywhere there is rubbish and animal faeces.
+It's the most common fly in the UK and the one you're most likely to see indoors.
+House flies are usually grey to black, with a yellow abdomen, a striped grey thorax, large red eyes and pointed wings, and a covering of fine hair.

 Bluebottle Fly